citp/privacy-policy-historical/k/kn/kno/knownhost.com.md

-> *The following text is extracted and transformed from the knownhost.com privacy policy that was archived on 2013-01-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130116043759id_/http%3A//www.knownhost.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the knownhost.com privacy policy that was archived on 2013-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131222154321id_/http%3A//www.knownhost.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - KnownHost
+# Privacy Policy For KnownHost - Our Commitment To You

 This Privacy Policy describes the information we collect from you, what we do with the information, and our information security practices.
 If you have any questions about our Privacy Policy, please contact legal@knownhost.com.

-##### Information
+### Information

 When you sign up for our service, we will ask you to provide contact information such as your name, address, telephone numbers, e-mail addresses, and payment information such as credit card number and expiration date.